-Any server running Wansight must be listed under Configuration " Servers.
-The Console server is added automatically during installation.
+Any server running a Wansight component must be added under Configuration " Servers.
+The Console server is automatically added during installation.

 To add a new server, click the [+] button from the title bar of the Configuration " Servers panel.
 To change the configuration of an existing server, go to Configuration " Servers and click its name.